annafedele/mdef/docs/term3/01-AOWS2.md

 !!! danger ""

     #### Reflection
     I have to say that it was not easy to work on these activities alone as a group dynamic for reflection and brainstorming is much better to get different points of view, but in my case it is only my own related to the thesis project I am developing here.
-However, I really enjoyed creating the cards that contain the reflections I made and I hope they can really be useful for creating dialogues between people and maybe new ideas and dynamics pder e
+However, I really enjoyed creating cards containing the reflections I made and I hope they can really be useful in creating dialogues between people and maybe new ideas and dynamics to curb the lack of empathy.